How to Pray

 (deep love and respect; worship)

-Acknowledging that He is Lord over everything.
+The first thing we should do when we begin to pray is acknowledging that He is Lord over everything.
 He owns it all.
 He's in control.
 He is the creator.
 Giving Him praise and honor.
 "Exalt the LORD our God and worship at his holy mountain, for the LORD our God is holy." -Psalm 99:9

 C - Confession.